Indiaspora welcomes Prime Minister Narendra Modi to the United States. - ExBulletin

 Indiaspora welcomes Prime Minister Narendra Modi to the United States.

-Prime Minister Narendra Modis’ trip to the United States provides a historic opportunity for critical dialogue on issues relating to US-India relations.

-WASHINGTON, June 13, 2023 (GLOBE NEWSWIRE) indiaspora, a non-profit organization of global Indian diaspora leaders, has expressed enthusiasm for the visit of Indian Prime Minister Narendra Modis to the United States.
+WASHINGTON, June 13, 2023 (GLOBE NEWSWIRE) — indiaspora, a non-profit organization of global Indian diaspora leaders, expressed enthusiasm for Indian Prime Minister Narendra Modi’s visit to the United States.
 Prime Minister Modi is due to visit the United States from June 21-23, 2023.
 This is a historic trip as Prime Minister Modi is only the third Indian leader after President S Radhakrishnan in 1963 and the Prime Minister Manmohan Singh in 2009 to be invited. to the United States for a state visit.

 Addendum: Facts and Figures on U.S.-India Trade and Investment